SiegeKnightt/VGR-Bot/README.md

  Example: https://steamcommunity.com/id/yoursteamid

   ### How To Get A Custom Steam URL
-  - Login to Steam's website.
+  - Login to Steam's website
-  - Click on your display name in the top-right of the screen and then select View Profile from the dropdown menu.
+  - Click on your display name in the top-right of the screen and then select View Profile from the dropdown menu
-  - On the right-hand side of the screen, click Edit Profile.
+  - On the right-hand side of the screen, click Edit Profile
-  - In the Custom URL field, type out your custom URL.
+  - In the Custom URL field, type out your custom URL
-  - Scroll down to the bottom of the page and click Save.
+  - Scroll down to the bottom of the page and click Save